ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 Let's create the registration screen.

+The first thing you'll notice are two react components for our login and register screens.
+Don't worry, react native uses much of the exact same code and syntax from React.
+See, your practically a react native developer already, now you just need to learn how to use the extra features we have over plain react.

+Further down, we have the boilerplate code for `React Navigation` as the default export at the top of `App.js`.
+This specifies all of the components that we wish to visit as screens of our app and which one is displayed initially.

-The first thing you'll notice is the boilerplate code for `NavigatorIOS` inside the root component at the top of `index.ios.js`, which allows us to move forward and backward among a series of screens in our app, for instance, from a Login screen to a Main screen.
+We can use this navigator later to move forward and backward among a series of screens in our app, for instance, from a Login screen to a Main screen.
 Don't worry too much about this for now.
-Just use the boilerplate code to build these two screens.
+The boilerplate code is already setup to work with our two starting screens (register and login).

 On the registration screen, use `TextInput` components for the form fields, with a callback to pass the value to the state, like this: